 Apply to win a full-tuition scholarship!
 At USF, we believe that acts of kindness make the world a better place.
 Do you?
 If so, tell us how you have paid it forward to someone else in life.

 Eligibility: First-time students seeking their first undergraduate degree at USF are eligible to apply.
-Student must apply to USF for admission for fall 2021 before applying for the scholarship.
+Student must apply to USF for admission for fall 2022 before applying for the scholarship and must be accepted by the scholarship deadline to be eligible.
 Students must attend USF full time at the Fort Wayne or Crown Point location to receive this scholarship.

 This cannot be added on to other USF institutional scholarships.